 The Essence of Mind Body Nutrition

-What we eat is half the story of good nutrition – the other half of the story is who we are as eaters.
+So what we eat is half the story of good nutrition.
+The other half of the story is who we are as eaters.
 Who we are bringing to the plate literally and scientifically influences how we digest and absorb a meal (and life).

-And before I wrap up (and if you’re still with me, thank you for listening), I know that what most of us want is nutritional tips so that’s what I am providing.
-We want the facts, the recipes, the meal plans, the protein grams, etc. But what I’ve found both personally and professionally is that what we need is a more well-rounded approach if we want to achieve true health and feel and BE our best.
+While I know that what most of us want is pure “masculine” nutritional tips.
+We want the facts, the recipes, the plans, the protein grams, etc. But what I’ve found both personally and professionally is that what we need is a more well-rounded approach to protein and nutrition overall.

-I’d love to hear your thoughts, comments, questions.
+I’d love to hear your questions about the truth about protein.
+Tanya